Wildcats bring freshman class to 11 strong with pair of breaststrokers, distance freestyler

-The 2014-15 season marks Jimmy Tierney's 21st year as head coach and his 27th season of involvement with the Northwestern women's swimming program.
+The 2014-15 season marked Jimmy Tierney's 21st year as head coach and his 27th season of involvement with the Northwestern women's swimming program.
 Prior to being appointed head coach in 1994, Tierney spent six seasons as the Wildcats' assistant coach.

 Among the country's most respected collegiate coaches, Tierney has established Northwestern as one of the top women's swimming programs in the nation: athletically, scholastically and in the community.

 Tierney's team in 2007-08 fought to return the program to its national prominence held earlier in the decade.
 The Wildcats placed 22 new entries on their all-time top-10 performers list, broke 10 school records, earned three All-Big Ten honors and sent nine swimmers to the NCAA Championships in 15 different events.
 In addition, Tierney was elected Big Ten Coach of the Year for the first time in his career.
 The Wildcats ended the season by finishing 19th at the NCAA Championships for the 12th top-20 finish during Tierney's time in Evanston.